nchrkis/HVAC/README.md

 The dataset can be used for:
 - Training and evaluating machine learning models (e.g., ANN, LSTM)
 - Studying short-horizon forecasting of indoor climate variables
 - Benchmarking algorithms for adaptive HVAC control and diagnostics

+## License

+This dataset is released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt the data, provided that appropriate credit is given by citing the associated publication.

 ## Reference